 The federal Campus Sex Crimes Prevention Act requires institutions of higher education to issue a statement advising the campus community where law enforcement agency information provided by a state concerning registered sex offenders may be obtained.
 It also requires sex offenders already required to register in a state to provide notice, as required under state law, to each institution of higher education in that state at which the person is employed, carries on a vocation, or is a student.
-The following excerpt is taken from the Indiana Sheriffs' Sex Offender Registry website (http://www.state.in.us/serv/cji\ sor):
+The follow this link for the Indiana Sheriffs' Sex Offender Registry website, https://indinanasheriffs.org/offender-watch/